 2. Regularly publish new content

-Content in various forms is the driving force behind the many ways that people can find you online.
 By consistently publishing new content that’s relevant and helpful to your target audience, you can begin to build authority.

 3. Be social

 Google recognizes the size of your social media following and the number of people sharing your content.

 These are reliable factors to consider when determining your credibility.

 By maintaining an active social presence, sharing content on a regular basis, and engaging with your audience online, you’ll not only grow your community but will strengthen your relationship with Google as well.

 Not sure which social media channels your business should focus on?
 Take our new quiz to find out which network is right for you!

 In addition to sharing your content on social media, promote your new content in your email newsletter for added engagement.

 From online review sites like Yelp, mobile apps like Foursquare, and various online city guides, it can be difficult to keep track of all the places your business is listed online.